bridgefinancial/bridge-nextjs/src/components/design-system/DESIGN_SYSTEM_README.md

     export default PrimaryButton;
     ```

-2. **Molecules**: Combinations of atoms that form more complex components, like form fields or card layouts.
+2. **Molecules**: More complex components composed of atoms, such as form fields or card layouts.
 These components are functional and reusable across the application.

     **Example: Form Field Component**
     ```tsx
-    // src/components/molecules/forms/FormField.tsx
+    // src/components/design-system/molecules/forms/FormField.tsx
     import React from 'react';

     interface FormFieldProps {